IVSoftware/spammed-by-begin-invokes/README.md

 https://stackoverflow.com/q/79381919/5438626

-I'm going to grab what you said in the comments, emphasis mine:
+I'm going to pull from your comments to set the context here (emphasis mine):

 >_**I wanted to make the easiest way to reproduce the problem**.
 The real reason why I'm asking this is because I got into that kind of an issue, in the libraries I'm writing for real purposes, and they 'do a thing' and report progress with an event raise.
 When it's completed, an await able property is set._

-Let's start with what you _should_ be doing, if you want to keep this button responsive and this update of 100000 (that is, _ten times_ the 10000 threshold) cancellable.
+So, I'd like to first try and fix the real problem, and suggest what you _could_ be doing in order to keep the UI and button responsive, keeping the update of 100000 (that is, _ten times_ the 10000 threshold) cancellable.
 The difference is that this doesn't load up the message queue with all 100000 posts.
 Rather, it's only posting one at a time and posts it at the end.

+**Solution: Awaiting BeginInvoke**
 ~~~
 public partial class MainForm : Form
 {